 If you want to go down this route, one of the most reasonably priced is this table saw with router table from Grizzly Industrial.
 It’s not the largest or most feature-packed machine, but it’s a great space saver for small workshops.

 Another great option is this product from SawStop.
-The 27-inch cast iron top fits effortlessly in-line with most SawStop table saws (older models may need an updated rail system).
+The 27-inch cast iron top fits effortlessly in line with most SawStop table saws (older models may need an updated rail system).
 It can also fit into other manufacturer’s saws, although you may need to modify the rails.
-It also doesn’t come with a mounting plate, so you’ll probably want to invest in a router lift, as well.
+It also doesn’t come with a mounting plate, although if you’re spending that much you’ll probably want to invest in a router lift, as well.

 You can also, of course, build your own extension.
 This can be difficult, but it will allow you to add a router table to just about any table saw.
 You can use MDF or laminate for the table, but I’d recommend investing in a cast iron extension table like this one to ensure a perfectly flat surface.
 You can also spend a bit more on an official SawStop router table top intended for table saw extensions.